 901-922-6800 Fax: 240-359-6272

 The Department of Finance of the Christian Methodist Episcopal Church is headed by a General Secretary who administers the General Funds of the Church in accordance with the Connectional Budget approved by the General Conference and the provisions of The Book of Discipline.
-The General Secretary and Chief Financial Officer is Dr. Victor Taylor.
+The General Secretary of the Department of Finance & Investments (DFI) & CFO is Dr. Victor Taylor.

 All connectional funds, including the apportionments to the several Annual Conferences, approved by the General Conference, are forwarded to the General Secretary of the Department of Finance with the exception of the 12% Pastor’s Salaries and funds derived from the CME Fire and Casualty Program, the income of the Department of Publications, and subscriptions income from The Christian Index and The Missionary Messenger.